JetBrains/intellij-sdk-docs/code_samples/README.md

 It describes definitions of the actions, extensions, or listeners provided by the plugin.

 ## Code Samples

+Please see [docs:code-samples] on how to import and run code samples.

 In the following table, you may find all available samples provided in the separated directories as stand-alone projects available for running with the Gradle `:runIde` task.